HeshanKarunaratne/cka/cka-nana/README.md

 - Checking logs in a sidecar container kubectl logs nginx-deployment-64c549f7f5-ndw2f -c log-sidecar

+- Restart all the pods in a deployment/statefulSet kubectl rollout restart deployment/my-db

+- Labeling different resources kubectl label node $node_name type=cpu

+- Can check the node for taints kubectl describe node master
 ```

 - Below yaml format is a better way to create namespace with resources